 A mysterious and ancient stone which occasionally and eerily emits sounds; running, clinking, sobbing.
 A special team of scientists are gathered to investigate the stone and are brought to a conclusion none of them could have imagined, nor ever forget.
 Powerful ending An adaptation of The Sobbing Stone was released as a movie in 2007 and available on DVD.
 (See below)

 The Glasses of Mervin Sarwenski

 Mervin is a quiet boy in an angry household, his father being especially abusive, with never any encouragement or approval of anything Mervin does.
 But Mervin never appears bothered as he has a mysterious friend called ‘George’, whom no one, apart from Mervin, has ever seen, and who appears to be some imaginary friend.
 His father discovers that Mervin only sees George when he is wearing his glasses, and attempts to destroy them, with unexpected consequences.

 One Act Comedies

-Later, the above three were published together for Monologue competitions held in the USA for High School Students.
-One student acted all the parts and took all the voices.
-This was a very successful idea, and also great entertainment.
+Later the above three were published together for monologue competitions held in the USA for High School Students.
+One student acted all the parts ansd took and took all the voices.
+Also recently used in Dinner Theatre performance.